Thomas Cup, badminton: All you need to know about a historic final for India against Indonesia

 What’s India’s history like in the tournament?

-The best in the past were semi-final equivalent performances in 1952, 1955 and 1979... but in the era of gold and silver for finalists and bronze for losing semi-finalists, India had never reached the podium.
+The best in the past were semi-final equivalent performances in 1952, 1955 and 1979... but in the era of gold and silver for finalists and bronze for losing semifinalists, India had never reached the podium

 Recent winners of Thomas Cup (men)

-Note: Clarifications: The article originally said Alfian/Ardianto are 2022 Asian Champions.
-They won bronze medal.